 Starting from scratch is usually a bad idea.

 Too often, we assume innovative ideas and meaningful changes require a blank slate.
 When business projects fail, we say things like, “Let's go back to the drawing board.”
 When we consider the habits we would like to change, we think, “I just need a fresh start.”
-However, creative progress is rarely the result of throwing out all previous ideas and completely re-imagining of the world.
+However, creative progress is rarely the result of throwing out all previous ideas and innovations and completely re-imagining of the world.

 Consider an example from nature: